Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Introduction

-where $\theta = [\theta_1,\theta_2]$, $p_{\theta_1}(\tilde{Y}|Y,X)$ represents a label-transition matrix, often simplified to be class-dependent with $p_{\theta_1}(\tilde{Y} | Y) = p_{\theta_1}(\tilde{Y} | Y,X)$.
-Since we do not have access to the label transition matrix, we need to estimate it from the noisy-label training set, which is challenging because of identifiability issues~\cite{liu2022identifiability}, making necessary the use of anchor points~\cite{patrini2017making} or other types of regularisation~\cite{cheng2022instance}.
+where $\theta = [\theta_{1},\theta_{2}]$, $p_{\theta_1}(\tilde{Y}|Y,X)$ represents a label-transition matrix, often simplified to be class-dependent with $p_{\theta_1}(\tilde{Y}| Y) = p_{\theta_1}(\tilde{Y}| Y,X)$.
+Since we do not have access to the label-transition matrix, we need to estimate it from the noisy-label training set, which is challenging because of identifiability issues~\cite{liu2022identifiability}, making the use of anchor points~\cite{patrini2017making} or other types of regularization~\cite{cheng2022instance} necessary.

-On the other hand, the generative modelling approach to noisy label learning~\cite{bae2022noisy,yao2021instance,zhuang2023dygen} aims to estimate the transition matrix by assuming a causal relationship between $X$ and $Y$, as depicted in Fig.~\ref{fig:causal_relationships}.
-Previous methods consider a causal generative process where $Y$ causes $X$~\cite{yao2021instance,garg2022instance} and are trained to maximise the joint data likelihood $p(\tilde{Y},X) = \int_{Y,Z}p(X|Y,Z)p(\tilde{Y}|Y,X)p(Y)p(Z)dYdZ$, where $Z$ represents a low-dimensional latent image representation, and $Y$ is the latent clean label.
-This optimisation requires a variational distribution $q_{\phi}(Y,Z|X)$ to maximise the evidence lower bound (ELBO):
+On the other hand, generative noisy-label (GNL) learning~\cite{bae2022noisy,yao2021instance,zhuang2023dygen} aims to estimate the transition matrix by assuming a causal relationship between $X$ and $Y$, as depicted in Fig.~\ref{fig:causal_relationships}.
+Previous methods consider a causal generative process where $Y\rightarrow X$~\cite{yao2021instance,garg2022instance} and are trained to maximize the joint data likelihood $p(\tilde{Y},X) = \int_{Y,Z}p(X|Y,Z)p(\tilde{Y}|Y,X)p(Y)p(Z)dYdZ$, where $Z$ denotes a low-dimensional latent image representation and $Y$ is the latent clean label.
+This optimization requires a variational distribution $q_{\phi}(Y,Z|X)$ to maximize the evidence lower bound (ELBO):

-where $p_{\theta_1}(X|Y,Z)$ denotes an image generative model, $p_{\theta_2}(\tilde{Y}|Y,X)$ represents the label transition model, $p(Z)$ is the latent image representation prior (commonly assumed to be a standard normal distribution), and $p(Y)$ is the clean label prior, which is usually assumed to be a uniform distribution.
-Notice from~\eqref{eq:optimisation_generative} that the optimisation of the transition matrix $p_{\theta_2}(\tilde{Y}|Y,X)$ is constrained by the training of $p_{\theta_1}(X|Y,Z)$.
-Such a constrained optimisation has the potential to reduce the uncertainty of the transition matrix, which suggests that optimising this generative model naturally improves the estimation of the transition matrix without requiring the regularizations explored by discriminative models~\cite{li2021provably,xia2019anchor,cheng2022instance,patrini2017making}.
+where $p_{\theta_1}(X|Y,Z)$ denotes an image generative model, $p_{\theta_2}(\tilde{Y}|Y,X)$ represents the label-transition model, $p(Z)$ is the latent image representation prior (commonly assumed to be a standard normal distribution), and $p(Y)$ is the clean-label prior, which is usually assumed to be a uniform distribution.
+Note from~\eqref{eq:optimisation_generative} that the optimization of the transition matrix $p_{\theta_2}(\tilde{Y}|Y,X)$ is constrained by the training of $p_{\theta_1}(X|Y,Z)$.
+This constrained optimization can reduce uncertainty in the transition matrix, suggesting that optimizing this generative model naturally improves transition-matrix estimation without requiring the regularizations explored by discriminative models~\cite{li2021provably,xia2019anchor,cheng2022instance,patrini2017making}.